 The cowboy handed over four crowns, and the other two gave him three more.

-Baron von Steuben personally selected him for the march to Yorktown because of his good-looking horse.
+Baron von Steuben personally selected Cook for the march to Yorktown because of his good-looking horse.
 Cook remembered little fighting at Yorktown, and that Washington told them not to laugh at the British.

 When Lemuel Cook died on May 20, 1866 at the age of 106, he was the last of the Revolutionary War veterans to receive a pension.
 He had lived long enough to marry, father 10 children and see the end of the Civil War.

 Samuel Downing joined the war effort to win his freedom.

 He was born in Newburyport, Mass., on Nov.
 31, 1761.
 As a small boy his parents left him alone at home, and a man from Antrim, N.H., came along and told him he’d teach him to make spinning wheels.
 He also promised to educate the boy and give him a suit of clothes.
 Downing went along with him and quickly regretted his choice.
 All he did was split spokes and make wheels.